 I just found out I am pregnant.
 Should I stop taking diphenhydramine?

 You should always talk with your health care provider before making any changes in your medication.
-It is important to consider the benefits of treating allergy symptoms and other conditions during pregnancy.
-Treating allergy symptoms may reduce asthma symptoms and the need for more asthma medicine.
-Allergy treatment can also result in better sleep and emotional well-being.
+It is important to consider the benefits of treating your condition during pregnancy.

 Can use of diphenhydramine during pregnancy cause birth defects?